PIAST: Rapid Prompting with In-context Augmentation for Scarce Training data

-Results are summarized in Table~\ref{tab:sum}.
-As shown, \ours{} is the fastest method while consistently ranking second across all evaluation metrics.
+\paragraph{Summarization} We evaluate \ours{} on abstractive summarization using \textsc{SAMSum}~\citep{gliwa2019samsum}, a dataset of messenger-style dialogues with human-written summaries.
+We report ROUGE-1/2/L~\citep{lin2004rouge}, measuring unigram overlap (coverage), bigram overlap (local coherence), and longest common subsequence (fluency/structure).
+Table~\ref{tab:sum} shows that \ours{} is the fastest method and ranks second across all ROUGE metrics.
 An interesting observation is that, although PRL is capable of generating examples, it does not utilize any for the summarization task.
 Instead, PRL merely rephrases the manual prompt.
 The authors of PRL argue that summarization is not particularly suitable for example-based prompting.
 While we find that incorporating examples can indeed enhance performance, the improvements do not reach the level achieved by PRL.
-Moreover, we observe that \ours{} (E) further improves the results, attaining state-of-the-art performance on the ROUGE-2 metric as well as on the average of ROUGE-1, ROUGE-2, and ROUGE-L. The example prompt of \ours{} is provided in Appendix~\ref{sec:sum_prompt}.
+Finally, \ours{} (E) improves further, achieving the best ROUGE-2 and the best average over ROUGE-1/2/L. The \ours{} prompt is in Appendix~\ref{sec:sum_prompt}.

+\paragraph{Domain knowledge task.} To evaluate how \ours{} performs on tasks that require domain-specific knowledge, we additionally test it on MedQA~\citep{medqa}, a multiple-choice medical question answering benchmark with four options (A--D).
+Results are reported in Table~\ref{tab:medqa}. \ours{} achieves the second-best accuracy while being the fastest method overall, and \ours{} (E) attains only a small additional improvement despite a substantially higher runtime.
+This suggests that, for domain tasks, most benefits of refinement are realized within the first few iterations of the replace/drop/keep loop, after which gains diminish.

-\paragraph{GSM8K} We evaluate our approach on the GSM8K dataset~\citep{cobbe2021gsm8k}, a benchmark that demands explicit, multi-step arithmetic reasoning where answers are unconstrained integers—making robust prompt design especially critical.
-Prior work has shown that such reasoning performance is highly sensitive to the choice of exemplars~\citep{wei2022chain}.
-As summarized in Table~\ref{tab:gsm8k}, methods that only adjust the base prompt (APE, GA, DE) yield modest gains over the MI baseline, whereas approaches that incorporate few-shot examples (PRL, \ours{}) achieve substantially stronger accuracy.
-Notably, \ours{} and \ours{}~(E) obtain the best and second to best results, respectively, with \ours{} also being the fastest among the top-performing methods.
-These findings indicate that \ours{} is both competitive and efficient for reasoning intensive tasks like GSM8K.
+\paragraph{Reasoning tasks} We further evaluate \ours{} on mathematical reasoning benchmarks: GSM8K~\citep{cobbe2021gsm8k}, which requires explicit multi-step arithmetic with free-form integer answers, as well as DeepMath~\citep{deepmath} and Math500~\citep{math500}.
+Performance on reasoning tasks is known to be highly sensitive to the choice of in-context exemplars~\citep{wei2022chain}, making them a natural benchmark for example-centric prompt construction.
+As shown in Table~\ref{tab:gsm8k}, methods that primarily rephrase or adjust the base instruction (APE, GA, DE) provide only modest improvements over the manual prompt, whereas methods that optimize few-shot examples (PRL, \ours{}) achieve substantially higher accuracy. \ours{} attains the strongest overall results and is also the fastest among the top-performing approaches, while \ours{} (E) yields a small additional gain at higher cost.
+Overall, these results show that \ours{} is both effective and compute-efficient for reasoning-intensive tasks.